 Preservation windows are marketed as some of the best vinyl windows on the market.
 Do they live up to the hype?
-We’ll see as we take a look at this review of Preservation windows.
+We’ll find out, right here.

 First off, Preservation windows are manufactured by Associated Materials out of Ohio.
 Associated Materials is the parent company of several window brands including Alside, Gentek, Revere and Alpine.
-They bill the Preservation windows as their top of the line offering so let’s see what we can find out.
+They bill the Preservation product line as their top of the line offering so let’s see what we can find out.

 The first thing you’ll notice if you get a quote for Preservation windows is that they are often sold by companies that use high pressure sales tactics.
 This is not always the case, but it is common so beware.